 Activated Charcoal Explored

 As we have discovered, activated carbon has various uses around the home and proves a useful remedy for our pets.
-Whether to use it as an air purifier or as a relief for gas, activated charcoal has numerous medicinal properties and household applications.
+Whether used as an air purifier or as a relief for gas, activated charcoal has many medicinal properties and household applications.

 The material forms a natural product that we may find in everyday items such as water filters and toothpaste.
 However, we now understand how to make activated charcoal, and we may soon create our own to use around the house or for medicinal purposes.